- Synchronization with Zapier

 To integrate with the Integromat, you need to login first and then click on the “Create a new scenario” button.

 Search for the Webhooks service, click on the icon, and then hit the “Continue” button.

-Click the question mark, choose the Webhooks item, and then the Custom webhook trigger.
+Click the Webhook icon and then the Custom webhook trigger.